amiralimollaei/pixi-bot/README.md

 # Pixi AI Chatbot

-A highly customzable and powerful AI chatbot that blends in perfectly with the users, with tool calling and image support
+A small, hackable and powerful AI chatbot implementation with tool calling and image support that blends in perfectly with the users.

 ## usage